 Corso Dogali 18, 16136 Genova

-Support for this exhibition was provided by Blu Logistics, The Jaques and Natasha Gelman Foundation, The Silicon Valley Community Foundation, The Hancock Family Trust, and The Endeavor Foundation.
+Support for this exhibition and event was provided by The Jaques and Natasha Gelman Foundation, The Silicon Valley Community Foundation, The Hancock Family Trust, and The Endeavor Foundation.
 Operational support was also provided by U.S. Consular Agency of Genova and the Commune di Genova, and Castello D’Albertis.